rabbitmq/rabbitmq-oauth2-tutorial/README.md

 #### Use Asymmetrical digital singing keys

-Run the following 4 commands to get the environment ready to see Oauth2 plugin in action:
+Run the following 3 commands to get the environment ready to see OAuth2 plugin in action:

-  1. Build UAA docker image if you have not done it yet (see instructions in the previous section)
-	   `make build-uaa`
-  2. `make start-uaa` to get UAA server running
+  1. `make start-uaa` to get UAA server running
-  3. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
+  2. `make setup-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
 		> *IMPORTANT*: hit enter when prompted for client secret.

-  4. `make start-rabbitmq` to start RabbitMQ server
+  3. `make start-rabbitmq` to start RabbitMQ server

 ### Use Case 1 Management user accessing the Management UI